-TSB has received a statement(s) indicating that the use of intellectual property, protected by one or more patent(s)/software copyright(s), issued or pending, may be required to implement this draft Recommendation.
-Available patent information can be accessed at the ITU-T website.
+TSB has received a statement(s) indicating that the use of intellectual property, protected by one or more issued or pending patent(s) and/or software copyright(s), may be required to implement this draft Recommendation.
+Available patent and software copyright information can be accessed at the ITU-T website.